 Once you have these repairs made, you can take your vehicle back to the inspection station to have it looked at again and most likely pass inspection.

 In some cases, even the repairs you make on your vehicle will not be enough to pass the emissions test.
 In these scenarios, some states might be able to cut you a break.
 If you can prove that you have taken and failed the emissions test twice, and if you can prove that you have spent a certain amount of money getting your vehicle inspected and repaired, the state may give you a waiver.
 This varies state by state, so make sure you check for more information at your local DMV.

 Maintaining Your Vehicle

 Even after you pass the emissions test, you should still do whatever you can to keep your vehicle and the environment as clean and clear as possible.
 A big part of this boils down to basic vehicle upkeep and maintenance.
 Make sure you have the exhaust system inspected regularly by a service professional and repairs made as needed.
-Have this done in tandem with other routine maintenance, like the oil change and the tire rotation.
+Has this done in tandem with other routine maintenance, like the oil change and the tire rotation?
 It’s a small investment to make in the health of your vehicle and in the world around you.